hteumeuleu/caniemail/_features/css-resize.md

 notes_by_num: {
-  "1": "`resize` property is stripped from style tag", "2": "Does not support `inline` and `block` values", }
+  "1": "`resize` property is stripped from style tag", "2": "Does not support `inline` and `block` values", "3": "Technically the support is there, but it is so slow and uncontrollable that it is impossible to use in practise" }
 links: {
   "Can I use: CSS resize":"https://caniuse.com/?search=resize",